xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 That is, we can decrypt the data and obtain the original data without any data loss.

 Below is a big picture of encryption and decryption, which is one critical cryptographic application.
+Cryptography is not limited to encryption and decryption.
+Hash algorithms are another cryptography application we will discuss in other posts.
+We now focus on encryption and decryption.
-On the left we have Bob.
+In the picture below, on the left we have Bob.
 On the right we have Alice.
-Bob has a message, denoted as plaintext, to send.
+Bob has a message, denoted as plaintext, to send to Alice.
 He will use an encryption algorithm and an encryption key to encrypt this plaintext.
 The output is called ciphertext, which is the encrypted plaintext.
 The ciphertext can go through the Internet.
-Even if somebody intercepts the ciphertext, we should be confident that our data is secure the attacker cannot actually recover the plaintext from ciphertext.
+Even if somebody intercepts the ciphertext, we should be confident that our data is secure and the attacker cannot actually recover the plaintext from the ciphertext.
-Now the ciphertext arrives at the receiver, Alice.
+Let's say the ciphertext arrives at the receiver, Alice.
-The receiver will use the corresponding decryption algorithm and the corresponding decryption key to decrypt the ciphertext and obtain the original plaintext.
+Alice will use the corresponding decryption algorithm and the corresponding decryption key to decrypt the ciphertext and obtain the original plaintext.

 <img src="../Imgs/Encryption.png" width=512>

-It can be imaged when we do encryption, the enemy or bad guys will try to actually defeat the encryption and obtain the original message.
+It can be imagined when we do encryption, the bad guys will try to actually defeat the encryption and obtain the original message.
 This process is called cryptanalysis.
-In cryptoanalysis, we assume the encryption and decryption errors are known. then the goal of the attacker is to get the keys.
+In cryptoanalysis, we assume the encryption and decryption algorithms are known.
+The goal of the attacker is to get the keys, which can be used to decrypt any encrypted messages.
 There are many different ways of cryptanalysis.
 We are going to see one example later.

 ## Some Trivial Codes
-Now let's look at some trivial codes to have a good understanding of cryptography, particularly encryption and decryption.
+Now let's look at some trivial codes to have a good understanding of encryption and decryption.

 ### Mono-alphabetic Cipher

-So the first encryption approach is called mono alphabetical cipher.
+The first encryption approach is called mono alphabetical cipher.
 With a mono alphabetical cipher, we map one letter in the plaintext to another letter as the ciphertext ketter.
-Here we are talking about English letters.
 The mapping must be one-to-one for a mono alphabetical cipher.
 Otherwise we cannot reverse the mapping procedure and obtain the original plaintext.
 The mapping process here is also called substitution.